 Youth Engagement Index

-URBEGO Youth Engagement Index (YEI) is a collaborative method to analyse in a consensual manner the participation of young people (18-34 years of age) in city affairs where they live.
+URBEGO The Youth Engagement Index is a collaborative method for analysing in a consensual manner the participation of young people (18-34 years of age) in urban affairs.

 For more information, visit Youth Engagement Index.

 The Urban Pockets program has been launched by URBEGO with the aim of developing a co-creation strategy for reclaiming public spaces in different cities around the world.
 The first phase of the program saw URBEGO interacting with local partners and communities in different Balkan cities, with the first community pocket park implemented in Tirana in 2015.

 In the program, URBEGO operates contemporary at different scales.
 At a local level, it engages local communities of residents, helping them to take control of the open spaces around/between the places where they live.
 At a global scale, it provides a platform for sharing and transferring knowledge and expertises, acting as an intermediary between small organizations and international funders, as well as providing visibility to local projects in international contexts such as conferences and exhibitions.